Is your material copyrighted or may I use it?

 https://smokeybear.mrdonn.org/Smokey.html (Helene Cleveland, USDA Forest Service, Fire Prevention Program Manager, Washington D.C.)

-https://ancienthistory.mrdonn.org/Tombs.html (Busch Gardens; Chihuahua Pharaohs; International School of Amsterdam, Holland; Mark Mullman; Greg Reeder; and more!)
+https://ancienthistory.mrdonn.org/Tombs.html (from around the world: Busch Gardens; Chihuahua Pharaohs; International School of Amsterdam, Holland; Mark Mullman; Greg Reeder)

 Do you answer your e-mail messages?